-To design a number plate just make your way through the plate builder, setting up each element before saving it or printing it out.
+To design a number plate, just make your way through the plate builder.
+Setting up each element before saving it as a template or printing it out.

 The plate preview window will automatically change appearance to represent the new size.
-This includes changing the registration number if present, to multiple lines and altering the font size.
-Plate elements may become available or be greyed out based on the size selected.
-For example: the Lip Image options only becomes active when a lipped size has been chosen.
+This includes changing the registration number format if already entered.
+Switching to two lines and altering the font size if needed.
+Plate element options may become unavailable or greyed out, based on the size selected – such as Lips.

-Changing size will load the layout settings for that particular plate size.
-That is what changes the reg number to multiple lines and controls the layout.
+Changing size loads the layout settings & format for that particular plate size.
+This is what changes the registration number to single or dual lines and controls the layout.
 All of which is done to ensure compliance with British Standards.

 LG Plates also includes checks on the Validation of Registrations.
-The software will ensure any entered registration meets a recognised format and adds spacing if needed.
-Incorrect numbers will be identified, and an alert message pops-up when trying to print them.
+Our software scans any entered registration and checks it meets a recognised format.
+Incorrect numbers will be identified, and an alert message pops-up when you try to print them.